Quickstart

 First we want to create a new Resource Gathering Rates Data Asset.
 To do so, right click in the content browser head to miscellaneous and then click the Data Asset button.

 This will present you with a new window with a bunch of options.
-Search for PDA_ResourceGahteringRateSettings
+Search for `PDA_ResourceGahteringRateSettings`, click on it and then click the select button.

-You should now have a new asset created, name it whatever you want, for demonstration purposes I'll be naming it DA_MyRateSettings.
+You should now have a new asset created, name it whatever you want, for demonstration purposes I'll be naming it DA\_MyRateSettings.

 Next you need to open the Settings Data Asset which you've just created, and then you need to add a few tags.